-- We have embedded the Ready to Learn (30 month) assessment undertaken by Health Visitors which focuses on the child's social, emotional, behavioural functions and communication skills. - Health Visitors have an important role to play in the Early Years Joint Support Team approach which is explained in more detail in the Family Support and Early Intervention section of this plan. - Our nurturing approach is well established in our schools and nurseries support children at an early stage to help them learn and become resilient individuals.
+- We have embedded the Ready to Learn (30 month) assessment undertaken by Health Visitors which focuses on the child's social, emotional, behavioural functions and communication skills. - Health Visitors are key to Early Years Joint Support Team approach and this is explained in more detail in the Family Support and Early Intervention section of this plan. - Our nurturing approach is well established in our schools and nurseries support children at an early stage to help them learn and become resilient individuals.
 The Raising Educational Attainment and Achievement section provides more detailed information on the nurturing approach. - Third sector organisations are working with partners to deliver family support services, providing local support to keep families together and remain in their community.